-There is no definite position by the Bankruptcy Courts that damages awarded in sexual harassment/ discrimination lawsuits are always nondischargeable.
+There is no definite position by the Bankruptcy Courts that damages awarded in sexual harassment/ discrimination lawsuits are nondischargeable.
 Each case is reviewed on its own merits.

 In a recent case, the debtor was a dentist.
 His assistant had worked for him for 19 months and quit her job because of the dentist’s sexual harassment.
 Although the dentist defaulted at trial after providing substantial discovery, a damage inquest took place and the assistant was awarded $302,154.88 for damages including legal fees.

 The assistant filed a complaint asserting that her claim was non-dischargeable since the court found that the dentist’s actions were a “willful or malicious injury” and punitive damages were awarded.

 In this case, the state court determined that the debtor “engaged in conduct where he sexually harassed his assistant by touching her inappropriately over her vehement objections”.
 The dentist continued this behavior with the knowledge that the assistant was seeking therapy because she did not like to be touched.
 The dentist continued mocking her for not wanting to be touched throughout the 19 months of her employment.
 These findings support the judgment for intentional discrimination.